isharamet/kibana-migration-tool/README.md

 ## Rationale

-Even with recently-introduced saved object import/export functionality in Kibana currently there is no way to export import only subset of objects with all of their dependencies (please, see [issue 2730](https://github.com/elastic/kibana/issues/27306) ).
-So, there is a need (at least for me) for simple tool which will help doing such migrations.
-Also it will help with change tracking and object versioning since it exports each object into separate file.
+Even with recently-introduced saved object import/export functionality in Kibana, currently there is no way to export/import only subset of objects with all of their dependencies (please, see [issue 2730](https://github.com/elastic/kibana/issues/27306) ).
+Such functionality is crucial for saved objects migration between different Kibana instances (e.g. from `dev/staging` to `production`).
+So, there is a need (at least for me) for a simple tool which will help us with such migrations.
+Also it will be useful for change tracking and object versioning since it exports each object into separate file.

 ## Building